groue/GRMustache/README.md

 	GRMustacheLambda lambda = GRMustacheLambdaMake(^(GRMustacheContext *context,
 	                                                 NSString *templateString,
 	                                                 GRMustacheRenderer render) {
-	    return render(templateString);
+	    return render(templateString, nil);
 	});

 The `context` argument provides the lambda with the rendering context.

 The `templateString` argument contains the litteral section block, unrendered : `{{tags}}` will not have been expanded.

-The `render` argument is a block which is able to render a string in the current context.
+The `render` argument is a block which takes a string and renders it in the current context.
+Its second argument is a `NSError**` which may be returned in case of a parsing error.

 You may inspect the context, and provide any string to the `render` block: